Safest Teeth Whiteners

 SmileDirectClub also offers a payment plan, where you’ll pay $89/month after a $250 down payment.
 Some dentists/orthodontists offer payment plans for Invisalign treatment.

-Invisalign does not offer remote scans/impressions.
+Invisalign doesn’t offer remote scans/impressions.
 You have to visit a licensed dentist or orthodontist who specializes in Invisalign.
-They will take in-depth scans and x-rays of your teeth, mouth, and jaw during this appointment.
-This process is more intensive than SmileDirect.

-With SmileDirect, a licensed doctor, dentist, or orthodontist tracks your progress through virtual scans.
+With SmileDirect, a licensed dental professional tracks your progress through regular virtual check-ins.
 These appointments are completely remote and flexible.
 You will never visit a specialist in person.

-Invisalign treatment requires you to set up in-person visits with an Invisalign doctor every few weeks to track your progress.
+Invisalign treatment requires you to set up office visits with an Invisalign doctor every few weeks to track your progress.

-SmileDirectClub works with hundreds of dentists, orthodontists, and doctors around the United States.
+SmileDirectClub works with hundreds of dentists, orthodontists, and doctors around the U.S., whereas Invisalign has its own certified doctors.

-SmileDirectClub treatment takes between 4 and 6 months, on average.
+SmileDirectClub alignment treatment takes between 4 and 6 months, on average.

 Invisalign treatment lasts between 12 and 24 months, sometimes longer for more severe cases.
 This longer time frame ensures your teeth are moving safely and accurately.